 It's been a while since we've officially launched a drive SSD In the SATA standard and in the traditional 2.5 inch configuration, the days when most attention seemed to have shifted to the world of compact M.2 drives, with or without the standard support.NVMe More agile.

-We are now acquainted with the P200 model of Patriot, which relinquishes the built-in dynamic cache to provide the lowest prices we have seen on the market.
-The drive will be offered in volumes between 256GB and 2 terabytes, while the 512GB, 256GB and terabytes models have the old Silicon Motion SM2258XT controller while the upper 2 terabyte model has a MAS0902A controller from Maxio Technology - Because all models are based on chips NAND Three-dimensional TLC configuration known from a manufacturer whose name has not yet been officially revealed.
+We are now getting acquainted with Patriot's P200 model, which relinquishes the built-in dynamic cache memory to deliver some of the lowest prices we have seen on the market.
+The drive will be offered in volumes between 256GB and 2 terabytes, while in 512GB, 256GB and terabytes models we will find the old SM2258XT controller from Silicon Motion, while the top 2 terabyte model has a MAS0902A controller from Maxio Technology - and we will see Because all models are chip based NAND Three-dimensional TLC configuration known from a manufacturer whose name has not yet been officially revealed.

-The P200 drives do not include a built-in cache, but are based on the HMB (Host Memory Buffer) capability in operating systems to save a small portion of the system's DRAM memory for accelerated storage performance - but what you will find on the drives is the use of some Small chipsetNAND In SLC configuration (with a single bit in each cell, instead of three bits in a cell in TLC configuration) for further easy acceleration of capabilities, alongside sleep power mechanisms for minimum power consumption when the drive is not required for active operation and average time between disruptive failure (MTBF) of 2,000,000 hours.
+P200 drives do not have cached memory built into them but are based on the HMB (Host Memory Buffer) capability that exists in operating systems to preserve a small portion of the system's DRAM memory in order to accelerate storage performance - but what you will find in drives is the use of part Small of the chipsNAND In SLC configuration (with a single bit in each cell, instead of three bits in a cell in TLC configuration) for further easy acceleration of capabilities, alongside sleep power mechanisms for minimum power consumption when the drive is not required for active operation and average time between disruptive failure (MTBF) of 2,000,000 hours.

-The drives will be offered for sale with a three-year warranty with bad writing volumes between 0.45 full drive volume (2 terabyte) and 0.58 drive volume (256GB model) every day for the same period - and the highs are as already stated prices Now getting started on 32 dollars for the base model, 50 dollars for volume 512GB and 88 dollars and 190 dollars for terabytes and 2 terabytes respectively.
+The drives will be offered for sale with a three-year warranty with not bad writing volumes between 0.45 of the full drive volume (in the 2 terabyte model) and 0.58 of the drive volume (in the 256GB model) every day during that period - and the highlight is the prices themselves, Now starting at $ 32 for the base model, $ 50 for 512GB and $ 88 and $ 190 for terabytes and 2 terabytes respectively.